mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

 In my follow-up post, I'll show how to:

-- Automate more of the fuzzing workflow.
+- Automate the complete fuzzing workflow.
-- Gather trickier PDFs more likely to cause crashes.
+- Gather tricky PDFs more likely to cause crashes.
 - Find an unpatched bug in the latest version of xpdf.

 Read on below: